xiehust/demo_mcp_on_amazon_bedrock/README.en.md

 # MCP on Amazon Bedrock
 ### Update Log
+- [20250507] New Nova Premier and Nova Sonic Voice Agent mode, see Section 6 for details
+ - ⚠️ If deploying on EC2, you need to use [HTTPS deployment method](HTTPS_SETUP.md).
+If deploying locally, continue using the previous deployment method.

 - [20250419] Keep Server Session feature, which can save all session historical messages on the server side, including Tool use history
   - UI activation method: Control through the `Keep Session on Server` switch on the UI.
 When clicking `Clear Conversion`, it will send a `v1/remove/history` request to clear the server session messages.
   - If using the server interface directly, add keep_session=True in the ChatCompletionRequest to indicate server-side saving.
 Only system and the latest user message need to be passed in the messages, no need to include historical messages.